List of SAARC summits: 17th summit MDV Maldives

+The Secretary General of SAARC commented on how the summit theme of "Building Bridges" could galvanise action on: economic and income inequality; gender inequality; and the gap between intent and implementation.

-In addition, the Addu Declaration of the Seventeenth SAARC Summit was adopted.
+In addition, the Addu Declaration of the Seventeenth SAARC summit was adopted.

-Eighteenth summit 18th NEP Nepal
+18th summit NEP Nepal

-The 18th SAARC Summit was held at the Nepalese capital Kathmandu from November 26 to November 27, 2014 and was attended by the prime ministers of Bangladesh, Bhutan, India, Nepal and Pakistan, and the presidents of the Afghanistan, Maldives and Sri Lanka.
+The 18th SAARC summit was held at the Nepalese capital Kathmandu from November 26 to November 27, 2014 and was attended by the prime ministers of Bangladesh, Bhutan, India, Nepal and Pakistan, and the presidents of the Afghanistan, Maldives and Sri Lanka.
 The motto was ‘Deeper Integration for Peace and Prosperity’.
-The legal permission on SAARC Satellite Scheme in this summit.
+The SAARC Satellite Scheme was authorised at this summit.
 The scheme will be developed in all member nations except Bangladesh and Pakistan.

-Nineteenth summit 19th PAK Pakistan
+19th summit PAK Pakistan

 Pakistan was scheduled to host the 19th summit of South Asian Association for Regional Cooperation (SAARC) in Islamabad on 15 to 16 November 2016.

 Following the 2016 Uri terror attack, India cancelled its participation in the 19th SAARC summit, alleging Pakistan's involvement in the terror attack.

 Pakistani Prime Minister Nawaz Sharif in his address to the 19th SAARC summit being held in the Pakistan’s capital, said that the objective of this summit was to address the security issues between India and Pakistan.
-Hours after Indian PM Narendra Modi decided to boycott the SAARC Summit in Islamabad in the wake of Uri terror attack Bangladesh, Afghanistan, Bhutan, Maldives and Sri Lanka had also pulled out of the summit.
+Hours after Indian PM Narendra Modi decided to boycott the SAARC summit in Islamabad in the wake of Uri terror attack.
+Bangladesh, Afghanistan, Bhutan, Maldives and Sri Lanka also pulled out of the summit.